Metroid (video game): Development

 After Nintendo's release of commercially successful platforming games in the 1980s, including Donkey Kong (1981), Ice Climber (1985), Super Mario Bros.
 (1985), and the critically acclaimed adventure game The Legend of Zelda (1986), the company began work on an action game.
 The word "Metroid" is a portmanteau of the words "metro" and "android".
 It was co-developed by Nintendo's Research and Development 1 division and Intelligent Systems, and produced by Gunpei Yokoi.
 Metroid was directed by Satoru Okada and Masao Yamamoto (credited as "Yamamoto"), and featured music written by Hirokazu Tanaka (credited as "Hip Tanaka").
 The scenario was created by Makoto Kano (credited with his last name), and character design was done by Hiroji Kiyotake (credited with his last name), Hirofumi Matsuoka (credited as "New Matsuoka"), and Yoshio Sakamoto (credited as "Shikamoto").
 The character design for Samus Aran was created by Kiyotake.

 The production was described as a "very free working environment" by Tanaka, who stated that, though being the composer, he also gave input for the graphics and helped name areas.
 Partway through development, one of the developers asked the others, "Hey, wouldn't that be kind of cool if it turned out that this person inside the suit was a woman?"
-This idea was incorporated into the game, though the English-language instruction manual for the game uses only the pronoun "he" in reference to Samus.
+This idea was incorporated into the game, though the English and Japanese instruction manuals use masculine pronouns for Samus.
 Ridley Scott's 1979 horror film Alien was described by Sakamoto as a "huge influence" after the game's world had been created.
 The development staff was affected by the work of the film's creature designer H. R. Giger, and found his creations to be fitting for the theme.
 Still, there were problems that threatened timely progress and eventually led Sakamoto to be "forcefully asked to participate" by his superiors, hoping his previous experience could help the team.
 Sakamoto stated he figured out a way to bypass the limited resources and time to leverage existing game media assets "to create variation and an exciting experience".